raviprajapati2505/GSBgate/README.md

 * config/deploy/*

 ## 2. Developer guidelines
-Developers of the GSASgate project should follow these steps.
+Developers of the GSBgate project should follow these steps.

 ### 2.1 Integrated development environment
 We highly recommend using the JetBrains IntelliJ or Rubymine IDE.